 So honestly, the reason most IP users make cheesecake in their Instant Pots instead of the oven is because we can!
-There’s something about making something unexpected in your Instant Pot that makes you feel a little like a magician, or perhaps even a superhero.
+There’s something about making something unexpected, like my Instant Pot Chocolate Mousse, in your Instant Pot that makes you feel a little like a magician, or perhaps even a superhero.

 If you’re a regular reader here, you know I went crazy with different versions of homemade no-churn ice cream when I realized how easy it is to make.
 News flash: You can expect the same thing with Instant Pot Cheesecakes.